Krypton (comics): History

-100,000 years later Kryptonian society was tipping toward decadence and eventually political strife resulted from the debate about the use of clones (three by each Kryptonian; one child, one teen and one adult, perfectly preserved in stasis in large clone banks) to repair any hurt and avoiding death, if they were sentient beings and should have rights to be awakened to live as any other Kryptonian, sparked in addition by the presence of an alien missionary known as the Cleric, who carried "the Eradicator".
+100,000 years later, Kryptonian society was tipping toward decadence and eventually political strife resulted from the debate about the use of clones (three by each Kryptonian; one child, one teen and one adult, perfectly preserved in stasis in large clone banks) to repair any hurt and avoiding death, if they were sentient beings and should have rights to be awakened to live as any other Kryptonian, sparked in addition by the presence of an alien missionary known as the Cleric, who carried "the Eradicator".
 Eventually this disagreement led to open violent conflict.
 A woman named Nyra, seeking what she considered a suitable mate for her son, Kan-Z, had one of her younger clones removed from stasis.
 The clone gained full sentience and was presented to society as a normal woman.
 When Kan-Z discovered that his fiancée was in fact his mother's clone, he killed the clone, then publicly killed his mother and also attempted his own suicide before being stopped.
 Kan-Z also publicly broadcast the entirety of his discovered findings as to what his mother had done across the entire planet.
 This key incident ignited the Clone Wars which lasted for 1,000 years, during which Kryptonian science was turned to warfare and several superweapons were developed and used.
 Among them was the device known as the Destroyer.

-Although the Eradicator's effects (altering the DNA of all Kryptonian lifeforms so that they would instantly die upon leaving the planet) were felt immediately, the Destroyer's effects were more significant: by the time the Kryptonian government admitted defeat and abolished the clone banks, the pro-clone rights terrorist faction Black Zero had started the Destroyer (activated by Kan-Z himself), a device which functioned as a giant atomic energy gun, projecting nuclear energy into the core of Krypton and triggering an explosive chain reaction.
-The destruction (by Van-L, an ancestor of Jor-El) of the Destroyer eliminated the post-Crisis city of Kandor in a fiery nuclear explosion, but it was believed at the time that the device had been stopped before it could achieve planetary destruction.
+Although the Eradicator's effects (altering the DNA of all Kryptonian lifeforms so that they would instantly die upon leaving the planet) were felt immediately, the Destroyer's effects were more significant: by the time the Kryptonian government admitted defeat and abolished the clone banks, the pro-clone rights terrorist faction Black Zero had started the Destroyer (activated by Kan-Z himself), a device which functioned as a giant atomic energy gun, projecting nuclear energy into the core of Krypton and triggering an explosive chain reaction that destroyed Kandor.
+It was initially believed at the time that the device had been stopped before it could achieve planetary destruction.
 Centuries later, Jor-El discovered that the reaction had only been slowed to a nearly imperceptible rate and it would eventually destroy the planet as intended.